chandrapanda/tip-top-text-editor/README.md

 # tip-top-text-editor

-a text editor that runs in the browser that functions offline
+a text editor that runs in the browser.
+The app will be a single-page application that meets the PWA criteria.
+Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application will also function offline.